FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 <style>
 </style>
 ```
-Visiting our locally running Vue Client (http://localhost:8081/) will show you a blank screen now (dont worry, we will update this shortly).
+Visiting our locally running Vue Client (http://localhost:8081/) will show you a blank screen now (don't worry, we will update this shortly).

 > ***FUN FACT***: You can load environment variables in most SPA templates like Vue or React without installing any extra dependencies.
 A minor difference for Vue is that you must add `VUE_APP_` in front of every environment variable.
 You can read more about this in the [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) Vue documentation.